sisong/UnityAndroidHotUpdate/README.en.md

 Test used mono and il2cpp backend;
 Test on armeabi-v7a arm64-v8a and x86 device;
 Test supported Andorid4.1+; but maybe only supported Andorid5+ when using Unity5.6 or Unity2017 + il2cpp backend, you need tests;
-It is generally compatible, if the version of Unity unchanged (libmain.so will not change) and no new .so library files been added;
+It is generally compatible, if the main(MAJOR & MINOR) version of Unity unchanged (jni lib's API will not change) and no new .so library files been added;
 The project's other .so libraries can be added to the list of libraries that are allowed to be advance load, for compatible with the hot update (added in the HotUnity.java file, see the description of improt project);
-Tested to create a simple app with the same Unity version, and successfully hot updated to an existing complex game app;
+Tested to create a simple app with the same Unity main version, and successfully hot updated to an existing complex game app;
 Of course, those involving permissions or third-party services, etc., their compatibility need more testing.